3gstudent/GadgetToJScript/README.md

 ## My change

-### 1.Small change to make it easier to test the payload.
+### 1.Small change to make it easier to test the payload and combine it with [SILENTTRINITY](https://github.com/byt3bl33d3r/SILENTTRINITY)

 I have modified TestAssemblyLoader.cs to make it easier to test the payload.